Anthony DeSclafani: Professional career

-Draft and minor leagues
+Toronto Blue Jays (2011–2012)

 The Toronto Blue Jays selected DeSclafani in the sixth round of the 2011 MLB draft.
 He received a $250,000 signing bonus.
-In 2012, he pitched for the Lansing Lugnuts of the Class A Midwest League.
+In 2012, he pitched for the Lansing Lugnuts of the Single–A Midwest League.
 He was 11–3 with a 3.37 ERA, and his 11 wins tied for 4th in the league as his 1.8 walks/9 innings tied for 9th.

+Miami Marlins (2012–2014)

+Minor leagues

-After the 2012 season, the Blue Jays traded DeSclafani, Adeiny Hechavarria, Henderson Álvarez, Yunel Escobar, Jeff Mathis, Justin Nicolino, and Jake Marisnick to the Miami Marlins, receiving Mark Buehrle, Josh Johnson, José Reyes, John Buck, and Emilio Bonifacio in exchange.
-DeSclafani pitched for the Jupiter Hammerheads of the Class A-Advanced Florida State League and the Jacksonville Suns of the Class AA Southern League in 2013.
+On November 19, 2012, the Blue Jays traded DeSclafani, Adeiny Hechavarria, Henderson Álvarez, Yunel Escobar, Jeff Mathis, Justin Nicolino, and Jake Marisnick to the Miami Marlins, receiving Mark Buehrle, Josh Johnson, José Reyes, John Buck, and Emilio Bonifacio in exchange.
+DeSclafani pitched for the Jupiter Hammerheads of the High–A Florida State League and the Jacksonville Suns of the Double–A Southern League in 2013.
 He pitched to a 9–6 win–loss record and a 2.65 earned run average in 129 innings across both levels, averaging 1.6 walks/9 innings.
 He was named a Florida State League mid-season All Star.
 The Marlins named him their minor league pitcher of the year after the season, and he was named an MILB.com Miami Organization All Star.

 DeSclafani began the 2014 season with Jacksonville, after being ranked by Baseball America as the Marlins' fifth-best prospect.